capturethenarrative/capturethenarrative.github.io/setting.md

 Working closely with the national police force, the coast guard provides border security, maritime safety, and fisheries protection.
 Health services are centered on regional hospitals in Kingston City and Port Royal, with clinics on outlying islands.
 Environmental policy emphasizes marine conservation, waste reduction, and incremental renewable energy adoption (solar and wind) to reduce diesel reliance.

 In recent years, the coast guard has been plagued by under-funding and considerable debate has occurred regarding modernization and proposals for a national compulsory service for youths to address low enlistment rates.
+Its four aging patrol frigates are increasingly unreliable, and there is a growing consensus that the force needs to be restructured and reimagined to meet 21st-century challenges.

 The island is broadly safe, and there has never been a major terrorist or domestic incident.
 There has never been a bombing, shooting, or mass casualty event.
 The island is broadly healthy, and aside from a brief COVID-19 lockdown, has never suffered major health scares, despite a somewhat underfunded national health system which struggles to recruit and retain skilled medical staff.